14. Related Codes (*)¶

 module to your python environment.
 Currently only

-a simple getparam interface is available.
+a simple getparam interface is available, to build NEMO style programs.

 There are good import and export routines to other N-body formats, through which other toolkits can provide interesting ways to analyze NEMO data.
 We list a few